-An ASX 50 company wanted to see how the HackHunter Pursuit portable WiFi tracker rated against its current method of detecting and locating unauthorised WiFi in a WiFi audit.
+An ASX 50 company wanted to see how the HackHunter Pursuit portable WiFi tracker rated against its current method of detecting and locating unauthorized WiFi in a WiFi audit.

 Their Existing Method